In just two years at the helm of the Concordia University Wisconsin Baseball program, Eddy Morgan has helped the Falcons reach new heights.

-The 2014 season under Morgan was a successful one for the Falcons as they posted a 23-19 record and finished second in the Northern Athletics Collegiate Conference Tournament.
+The Falcons 2014 season under Morgan was a successful one as they posted a 23-19 record and finished second in the Northern Athletics Collegiate Conference Tournament.
 CUW, which was predicted to finish eighth in the preseason poll, hit its stride midway through the season, winning 12 straight games from April 13-27.

 The 23 wins were the most for CUW since the 1991 season (24).
 The Falcons also earned their first-ever NACC Tournament wins since the league began prior to the 2007 campaign.
 CUW won three games at the NACC Tournament before being eliminated by nationally ranked Concordia University Chicago.